Sharp Gaussian upper bounds for Schr\"odinger heat kernel on gradient shrinking Ricci solitons: Ultracontractivity

 \section{Ultracontractivity}

-In this section, we will apply the Logarithmic Sobolev inequality (Lemma \ref{logsi}) to derive upper bounds for the Schr\"odinger heat kernels on complete gradient shrinking Ricci solitons.
-In other words, we will show that the Schr\"odinger heat kernels possesses the ultracontractivity.
-A similar result has been explored for heat kernels of the Laplace operator on Riemannian manifolds \cite{[Da],[Zh5]}.
+In this section, we will apply the Logarithmic Sobolev inequality (Lemma \ref{logsi}) to derive upper bounds for the Schr\"odinger heat kernels on gradient shrinking Ricci solitons.
+In other words, we will show that the Schr\"odinger heat kernel enjoys the ultracontractivity.
+A similar result has been explored for heat kernels of the Laplace operator on manifolds \cite{[Da],[Zh5]}.

 \begin{theorem} Let $(M,g, f)$ be an $n$-dimensional complete gradient shrinking Ricci soliton satisfying \eqref{Eq1} and \eqref{Eq2} with scalar curvature $\mathrm{R}$ bounded above by a constant.
 Then the Schr\"odinger heat kernel of the operator $-\Delta+a\mathrm{R}$ with $a\ge\frac 14$ satisfies